 Today, visiting Preikestolen has become easier because of more facilities at the Base Camp, including the Preikestolen Mountain Lodge, a café, and an activity center.

-You can get to Preikestolen by public transport, your own car (or rental car), train, or taking flights.
+You can get to Preikestolen by public transport, car (or rental car), train, or flight.
 Let’s break it down for better understanding.

 Public transport means getting a bus from Stavanger to the Preikestolen Base Camp.
 Fortunately, you have many options to consider for your convenience.

-Tourists to the Pulpit Rock used to take a car ferry from Stavanger to Tau and a connecting bus to Preikestolen trailhead.
+Tourists to Pulpit Rock used to take a car ferry from Stavanger to Tau and a connecting bus to Preikestolen trailhead.
 The train is slow and not as many people use it nowadays.

 You no longer have to follow that route because the new tunnel road between Stavanger and Tau opened in 2020.
-You can simply take a direct bus from Stavanger to the trailhead.
+You can take a direct bus from Stavanger to the trailhead.

 If you visit Norway during the high season, you can choose between two bus companies; GoFjords and PulpitRockTours.
-Alternatively, you can use a combination of Lysefjord cruise and Pulpit Rock Hike.
+Alternatively, you can use a combination of the Lysefjord cruise and Pulpit Rock Hike.
 There are tour operators that offer this route.

 It can be problematic to use public transportation during the low season.
-You have to take a local bus, number 100, from Stavanger to Jørpeland, then connect to the trailhead by a taxi bus.
+You have to take a local bus, number 100, from Stavanger to Jørpeland, then connect to the trailhead by taxi.
 This may not be a better option than booking a guided tour, which will also showcase highlights along the way.

-You can get to Preikestolen trailhead in style if you have your own car, be it personal or a rental car from Stavanger.
-The route will take you through one of the world’s longest undersea road tunnels; the Ryfast Tunnel (also known as the Ryfylke Tunnel).
+You can get to Preikestolen trailhead in style if you have your car, be it personal or a rental car from Stavanger.
+The route will take you through one of the world’s longest undersea road tunnels, the Ryfast Tunnel (also known as the Ryfylke Tunnel).

 From Stavanger, take the sub-sea tunnel to the island of Handbag.
 You will emerge on land at Tau, where you can drive to the trailhead.
-There are two parking spaces at the base camp, but one near the Preikestolen Mountain Lodge is the recommended option.
+The base camp has two parking spaces, but one near the Preikestolen Mountain Lodge is the recommended option.